Call the ghosts and goblins — spooky season is here! But fear not! Planning a kid-friendly Halloween party doesn’t have to be such a scary task.

 It’s also important to be mindful of your audience when looking to balance fright and fun.
 “Try to keep everything in the middle,” advises Bryanna Manetta, the creative eye behind Parties, Decor & More.
 That means forgetting the bone-chilling scares and sticking to classic and kid-friendly things like ghosts, jack-o’-lanterns, skeletons, and witches.

-Don’t go batty with decor
+Don’t go batty with d

 Instead of breaking the bank on decorations, “turn the volume up on what you already have,” Carter advises.
 A few small changes can add spook to your normal seasonal decor.
 Spider webs?
 Googly eyes?
 A little can go a long way with these Halloween standbys.